seanbreckenridge/wait-for-internet/README.md

 So that I don't mash Refresh on a web page while I'm waiting for my laptop to have a remote connection.

 ```
-wait-for-internet 0.1.2
+wait-for-internet 0.1.4
-Command line utility that waits till you have an internet connection.
+Command line utility that waits till you have an internet connection

 USAGE:
     wait-for-internet [OPTIONS]